JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/README.md

 ## Repo Organization

 ### Reports
-The reports will conist of a Bill of Materials (BOM), Schematic, and List of Contraints and Speficiations.
+The reports will conist of a Project Proposal, Conceptual Design, Minimal Functionality, Project Poster, and Presentations.

 ### Documentation
-Signoffs and Design Documents will be placed in the Documentation Folder.
+Signoffs, Schematics, 3D Models, Images/Photos, and Final Bill of Materials.
+Signoffs cover analysis and contraints of individual subsystems.

 ### Software
 The Pseudo Code and other Software components for the project will be placed in Software.
+Each code directory contains a README that details a description, functions of the code, dependences, and how to install.